Eviction of introductory council tenants

 antisocial behaviour

-The council won't have to prove the arrears or other breaches of your tenancy in court but they must still follow the correct legal process.
+The council does not have to prove the arrears or other breaches of your tenancy in court but they must still follow the correct legal process.

-This notice - known as a section 128 notice - must set out:
+The notice - called a section 128 notice - must set out:

 the earliest date for court action